 In order for that incubation period to be successful, there is a very fine balancing act with the lifespan of the mosquito – and that balance can be easily influenced by outside temperature.
 Warmer weather will speed up incubation, but can also shorten a mosquito’s already short life.
-Cooler weather can lengthen the incubation period to better coincide with the female mosquito’s egg production and need for blood.
+Cooler weather can lengthen the incubation period to better coincide with the female mosquito’s egg production and the need for blood.

 Cold weather and mosquitos

 It’s already fairly common knowledge that mosquitos love a warm, moist climate.
-That’s a big reason why South Florida in particular is a haven for mosquito species.
+That’s a big reason why South Florida, in particular, is a haven for mosquito species.